How To Pass Your E-Tray Exercise (Includes Practice Test Exercise)

 - A business calendar for the next few months.

 Most people feel nervous about the e-tray exercise, but don’t worry!
-Later in this article I’ll show you, step-by-step, in clear detail, how to pass with flying colours.
-Be sure to read my article ‘How To Prepare For An Interview Or Assessment Centre‘ and also ‘How To Deal With Nerves And Anxiety’ for some expert guidance and secret techniques that genuinely work.
+Later in this article we’ll show you, step-by-step, in clear detail, how to pass with flying colours.
+Be sure to read our article ‘How To Prepare For An Interview Or Assessment Centre‘ and also ‘How To Deal With Nerves And Anxiety’ for some expert guidance and secret techniques that genuinely work.

 Sure.
 Here’s a common e-tray exercise example: